 - 3.1 Identification of Interregional Projects: The Transmission Providers in the SCRTP and the public utility transmission providers in the SERTP shall exchange planning models and data and current regional and local transmission plans as described in Section 2.
 The Transmission Providers in the SCRTP and the public utility transmission providers in the SERTP will review one another's then-current regional and local plan(s) in accordance with the coordination procedures described in Section 1 and their respective regional transmission planning processes.
-If, through this review, the Transmission Providers in the SCRTP and the public utility transmission providers in the SERTP identify a potential interregional project that could be more efficient or cost effective than projects included in the respective regional or local plans, the Transmission Providers in the SCRTP and the public utility transmission providers in the SERTP will jointly evaluate the potential project pursuant to Section 3.3. - Jidentification of Interregional Projects by Stakeholders: Stakeholders may propose projects that may be more efficient or cost-effective than projects included in the SCRTP and the SERTP regional or local transmission plans.
+If, through this review, the Transmission Providers in the SCRTP and the public utility transmission providers in the SERTP identify a potential interregional project that could be more efficient or cost effective than projects in the SCRTP and the public utility transmission providers in the SERTP will jointly evaluate the potential project pursuant to Section 3.3. - 3.2 Identification of Interregional Projects by Stakeholders: Stakeholders may propose projects that may be more efficient or cost-effective than projects included in the SCRTP and the SERTP regional or local transmission plans.
 Stakeholders may propose these projects pursuant to the procedures in each region's regional transmission planning processes.
 (See SCE&G AppendixK Section VIII.C.)
 The Transmission Providers in the SCRTP and the public utility transmission providers in the SERTP will evaluate interregional projects proposed by stakeholders pursuant to Section 3.3.